Young Women's Leadership School of East Harlem: History

 Established in 1996, the school serves approximately 440 young women in 6th through 12th grade.
 It is part of the Young Women's Leadership Network (YWLN).
 The school, located in East Harlem, was between Community School District 4 and the Manhattan High School division.
 It is now located in Region 9, which is recognized as among the top 10 districts in the New York City public high schools.

-Uniform

-The Young Women's Leadership School has a uniform policy.
-Middle school girls wear gray/navy pants, short or long sleeve polo shirt with TYWLS logo, navy vest or sweater with white TYWLS emblem attached.
-For gym, middle school wears navy sweats and navy shirt with TYLWS logo and says Girls Rule on the back.
-For high school girls have to wear gray pants, white long or short sleeved polo shirt with TYWLS logo, a maroon vest or sweater with white trim with TYWLS emblem attached.
-For gym they have to wear grey pants with TYWLS logo, white shirt with TYWLS logo and Girls Rule on the back.
-All girls are required to wear sneakers at all times.